1. Not Having a Plan

 Don’t start a landscaping project without a plan.
 Decide on a specific theme or look and then draw it out on paper.
 Figure out where you want to put your plants and shrubs in relation to the shape and style of your house.
 Examine ways to bring the inside out so that when you are finished, you have a nice, harmonious design.
 Don’t forget to factor in your budget, and when you hit the nursery, stick to it.
 If you follow the plan, you (and your landscape) will reap the rewards.

 When selecting plants, you should match the architecture of your home with the theme of your garden.
 Besides the plants in your garden, you need to think about your hardscape.
 If you are putting in a deck, for example, you need to make sure those elements of your garden also reflect positively upon your house.

 3. Neglecting Curb Appeal

 Never underestimate the power of curb appeal.
 A lot of homeowners put all of their energy into the backyard, but the front of the house is where first impressions are made.
 There are three simple improvements you can make that make a big difference out front.
-Paint your door a contrasting color than what is at the base of your home, keep the grass trim and green and plant colorful flowers.
+Paint your door a contrasting color to what is at the base of your home.
+Keep the grass trimmed and green and plant colorful flowers.